-5.7 Sale of Production
+5.8 Sale of Production

 The Company's revenues are generated predominately from the sale of attributable gold and silver production.
 The gold price is subject to fluctuations resulting from factors beyond the Company's control.
 These factors include general price inflation, changes in Central Bank policies, changes in investment trends, geo-political events and changes in gold supply and demand on the public and private markets.
 The gold market is characterized by significant above-ground Mineral Reserves which can dramatically affect the price should a portion of these Mineral Reserves be brought to market.
-The Company believes these factors contributed to the volatility in the price of gold throughout 2019.
+The Company believes these factors, along with the impact of the COVID-19 pandemic, contributed to the volatility in the price of gold throughout 2020.
 The Company sells its production into the open market with various counterparties acting as buyers, including financial institutions, metals trading businesses and refineries.

-5.8 Employees
+5.9 Employees

-As at December 31, 2019, the Company employed approximately 4,832 individuals including employees, expats, interns, students, part-time and contingent workers.
+As at December 31, 2020, the Company employed approximately 5,222 individuals including employees, expats, interns, students, part-time and contingent workers.